garfieldnate/JavaSVSViewer/README.md

 NEXT: prioritize features likely needed for preview release

+- display axes (see svs_viewer's draw_grid)
+- camera translation
+- camera rotation
+- z-axis rotation
+- change all shortcuts to match svs_viewer
 - make shortcuts discoverable; perhaps a simple help menu that can display a dialog with instructions
 	- demo video/gif?
 	- long-term I'd want menu items for the various actions with their shortcuts listed.
 Isn't there a way to register those on Mac?
 Because cheatsheet can look them up somehow.
-- camera translation
-- camera rotation
-- z-axis rotation
-- display axes
+- fix SLF4J warnings, and use logging instead of System.out/err

 ## Bugs